GET IN TOUCH

 Don’t stress about mess.

 It’s normal to have extra things around and to be in the flux of major life change.
-For our portrait session, we don’t need much space (especially for newborns).
-I’ll likely want to move some furniture around to make room for me to move, but everything goes back to it’s place when we are done.
+For our portrait session, we don?t need much space (especially for newborns).
+I might want to move some furniture around to make room for me to move, but everything goes back to it’s place when we are done.

 LIGHTING FOR FAMILY PORTRAITS AT YOUR HOME

 We will want to harness as much natural light as possible.
 Open your blinds, draw back your curtains so we can immediately source the best light coming into your home.
-Natural light is ideal but I’ll also have lighting equipment as back up.
+Natural light is ideal but I will also have lighting equipment as back up.

-When I arrive, I’ll ask for a quick tour to scout the best light and that is where I’ll set up to do most of the shoot.
-We can make a little natural light studio is small corners.
+When I arrive, I will ask for a quick tour to scout the best light and that is where I will set up to do most of the shoot.
+We can make a little natural light studio in small corners for kids.

 PREPARING CHILDREN FOR FAMILY PORTRAITS